mert-cemri/bliss-seminar/README.md

 # BLISS website and seminar

-Contains current BLISS website hosted on bliss.eecs.berkeley.edu
+Contains current BLISS website hosted on http://bliss.eecs.berkeley.edu

 The old website has a redirect to these pages.